A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Introduction

 \section{Introduction}

-The ability to autonomously explore unknown environments is a crucial component to robot autonomy and prerequisite for a wide range of applications, ranging from consumer and service robotics to surveying and search and rescue.
+\IEEEPARstart{T}{he} ability to autonomously explore unknown environments is a crucial component to robot autonomy and prerequisite for a wide range of applications, ranging from consumer and service robotics to surveying and search and rescue.
 In many of these applications, the goal of exploration is to actively map an unknown environment, such that it is fully covered in as little time as possible, and to do so safely.
 This is a challenging problem for a number of reasons.
 First, due to the nature of exploration, robots have to operate based on the limited information available at each time step.
-In addition, a second challenge lies in the conflicting objectives of speed and coverage.
+A second challenge lies in the conflicting objectives of speed and coverage.
 The latter is thus commonly addressed by splitting exploration into the sub-problems of local and global exploration, aiming to maximize exploration speed and coverage, respectively~\cite{history_nbvp,Selin_nbv_fron,dang2019gbplanner, meng_2stage_expl,charrow_ITplanning}.

 In local exploration, robots aim to quickly uncover as much of the yet unmapped space as possible while avoiding obstacles.
 In contrast to this, global planners track the boundaries between observed and unknown space in the global map to identify promising targets when the local planner gets stuck in a local minimum such as a dead end.
 To address the problem of safety, the majority of exploration approaches use volumetric maps, based on occupancy \cite{hornung2013octomap} or Truncated Signed Distance Fields (TSDF) \cite{oleynikova2017voxblox}, to represent the environment with sufficient detail.
 However, such approaches also make the limiting assumption that perfect pose estimation is available at all times.